apollner/news_image_generation/README.md

 ## Latest News Headline
 The latest news headline used to generate the image is:

-**Hunter Biden's attorney expects 'no new evidence' to be found by special counsel**
+**Erie County refuses NYC migrants after two sex assaults at Buffalo-area hotels**

-You can read more about it [here](https://www.politico.com/news/2023/08/13/hunter-biden-attorney-special-counsel-00110990).
+You can read more about it [here](https://nypost.com/2023/08/13/ny-erie-county-denies-nyc-migrants-amid-sex-assaults-by-buffalo/).

 ## Requirements
 - Python 3.8